tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### Instructor Notes

+* In preparation for Unit 5, slack out the [Unit 5 Installation Guide](../Supplemental/APIs_Install_Guide.md) and the [Postman Installation Guide](../Supplemental/PostmanInstallGuide.md).
+Tell students to complete these installations prior to the beginning of the next class and verify it with a TA.
+This will ensure students have the necessary tools to complete in-class activities.
+It will also help catch installation issues with Alpaca and Quandl outside of class time.

 * Students should provide honest evaluations of their own performance, as well as their partner's, via the [grading rubric](Activities/02-Ins_Intro_to_Partner_Interviews/Solved/PeerTechnicalInterviewRubric.xlsx).

 * Students should systematically apply the problem-solving guidelines with each problem; they can deviate once they've internalized the format, but *not* before.